 The use of chin straps and nasal dilators are becoming more and more popular in order to aid the transition to nose breathing.
 We are able to supply NitroSleep™ adult and child size chin straps to allow the closure of the mouth and these need to be worn over an extended period of time until nasal breathing is established.
 Like anything new you will need to get used to the wearing of these straps and initials they may come off during the night, however with perseverance most people are able to wear them and report fantastic results.

-To book in a consultation or to ask a question about nasal breathing be sure to contact our friendly team today!
+To book in a consultation or to ask a question about nasal breathing, contact us today!

 This lovely young patient presented with severe clicking and locking of her jaw joint causing severe pain.
 Her assessment revealed restricted movement of her lower jaw due to locking of the jaw joint on the left side.
 She was diagnoses on her X-rays as having insufficient growth on her upper jaw due to mouth breathing that has resulted in some teeth positioning problems resulting in the locking of her lower jaw.